TheDataLeek/khan-interview/README.md

 From here the next best steps are to start examining other algorithms.
 A good approach would be to find the "densest" part of the network and infect it.
 The Markov Chain process above attempts to do this, but it's far from perfect.

+A important part to note about my stab at this project, is that the fact that we have a directed graph doesn't matter too much at the end of the day.
+Since we want the virus to propagate both forwards and backwards on these directed edges, we can treat the graph like it was undirected and just emphasize more central nodes.
+A more sophisticated method could in theory use these directed edges for more accurate infection, however it would probably be unproductive as we still want these infections to go both ways.

+In terms of time spent working on this, the code itself was written in probably 4 to 6 hours, and then an additional 2-4 hours (hard to track) was spent on documentation and this writeup.
+I'm still torn on the concept of an interview project as it can be unrealistic for non-students (read, people with day jobs) to spend as much time as I have on it, however I do think that this is a good example of a project that can have a minimum viable product written in just an hour or two if time is an issue.